Free Monitor Test Tool

 4. 4Cycle through different dark colors to confirm issues.

-How to Test for Backlight Bleed
+How to Run a Backlight Bleed Test on Your Monitor

 Follow these simple steps to accurately test your monitor for backlight bleeding and display defects.